 - Improve facial balance

 Usually, the botulinum toxin is injected into the masseter muscle on each side of the face.
 The number of injections can differ from one patient to another.
 The severity of clenching will play a role in deciding how many injections is suitable to address the issue.

 The neck is another common area that shows ageing, often faster than other parts of the body.
 Botulinum toxin is injected into the vertical bands of the neck.
 This relaxes the muscles and creates a smoother, more youthful-looking neck.
 Injecting botulinum toxin into the neck is also known as a Nefertiti Lift or non-surgical neck lift.
 It can last for about 3-6 months.

 Anti-wrinkle injections are primarily used to combat signs of ageing.
 However, they have several benefits, including:

 - Appear youthful and more rejuvenated

 - It can help with muscle spasms in the neck and eyelid twitching

 - Treat drooping brow

 Smooth Out Lines and Wrinkles

 Unfortunately, the ageing process is something that affects all of us.
 As we get older, lines and wrinkles start to develop.
-One of the most popular uses of Botox is to smooth out lines and wrinkles.
+One of the most popular uses of botulinum toxin is to smooth out lines and wrinkles.
 Horizontal lines and wrinkles on the neck are a common complaint of ageing.
-Botox can help smooth out wrinkles on the neck and the face.
+Botulinum toxin can help smooth out wrinkles on the neck and the face.